shermanloan/scejson-doc/doc/module-wininout.md

 | 231, 331 | Midnight 366 Simple |
 | 240, 241 | Actual/365.25 Simple |

-🟦 **Settings.ConstructMethod**
+🟦 **Settings.ConMethod**

 | Type  | Required | Values | Default |
 | :---: |   :---:  |  ---   |  :---:  |
 | String | no | default, simple, interestonly | default |

-When computing a construction to permanent loan, there are two supported methods for computing interest during the constrcution
+When computing a construction loan, there are two supported methods for computing interest during the constrcution period:
-period:

 If the value of this field is `simple`, then the estimated construction interets will be computed and disclosed as a lup-sum prepaid fee (see